uber/react-vis/docs/interaction.md

 <MarkSeries
 ...
   onValueMouseOut={(datapoint, event)=>{
-  	// does something on click
+  	// does something on mouse out
   	// you can access the value of the event
   }}
 ```